What is better than BLE for indoor positioning system?

 You have to have dedicated mobile beacons in industrial environment

 Life looks cool when you track mobile phones: download an app, and you are tracked.
 But what do you need to track, not a phone, but something else?
 Helmet?
 Crane?
 Palette?
-Forklift? – you need to install a mobile beacon on it—just another device.
+Forklift? – You need to install a mobile beacon on it—just another device.
 Well, for precise indoor positioning systems, you always need a mobile beacon, but they are accurate, at least.
-With this situation, you have both (1) poor accuracy and (2) additional mobile beacon with all difficulties of charging, additional costs, etc. One of the most decisive advantages – not requiring a separate mobile beacon for tracking – disappears from BLE systems in an industrial environment.
+With this situation, you have both (1) poor accuracy and (2) an additional mobile beacon with all the difficulties of charging, additional costs, etc. One of the most decisive advantages – not requiring a separate mobile beacon for tracking – evaporates from BLE systems in an industrial environment.

 What is better than BLE for industrial applications?